graeme/graeme.github.io/cv.md

 ## Senior Software Engineer

 Software engineer with a background in music and sound design.
 Passion for building beautiful, well tested applications with clean code and maintainable architecture.
-Professional and academic experience in object-oriented design, TDD & behaviour driven development and agile development process.
+Professional and academic experience in object-oriented design, functional reactive programming, TDD and agile development process.

 ## Experience